Overview

 overview_benefits_variantcallingVariant Calling

-GREGoR samples sequenced at the Broad will be jointly called using our best-in-class GATK variant calling pipeline.
+GREGoR samples sequenced at the Broad will be jointly called using our best-in-class variant calling pipeline.

 overview_benefits_analysisAnalysis

-Our analysts will work closely with collaborators in exploring the data and providing candidate and likely casual variants, and will work in tandem with your team to discuss challenging cases.
+Our analysts will work closely with collaborators in exploring the data and providing candidate and likely causal variants, and will work in tandem with your team to discuss challenging cases.

 Disease Areas of Focus